Hong Kong Layover: How To Plan For Your Extended Layover And Explore The City

 - Mid Levels Escalator – the longest outdoor covered escalator system in the world.

-- Major Recommend – If you’re in HK at night, go check out Yardbird or Ronin, also owned by Matt and his business partner.
+- Major Recommend – If you’re in HK at night, go check out Yardbird or Ronin, owned by my friend Matt Abergel and his business partner.
 Yardbird is a Japanese yakitori spot.
-Major lines but soooo amazing.
-My favorites menu items are the KFC (Korean Fried Cauliflower), chicken liver mousse, sweet corn tempura, the chicken meatball, the chicken oyster, and the specials.
+Major lines but so amazing.
+My favourites menu items are the KFC (Korean Fried Cauliflower), chicken liver mousse, sweet corn tempura, the chicken meatball, the chicken oyster, and the specials.
 The whiskey lemonade is amazing as is the Jolly Rancher if it’s in season.
 Everything is fantastic.
 Ronin is more seafood based.
 Super tiny but also amazing.
 The uni with panko and the sashimi were my faves.
 They specialize in Japanese whiskey so whiskey lovers rejoice!!
 I drank many a whiskey and sodas here.

 - SASA – a beauty store for the ladies!!
 Skincare and beauty stuff from all over Asia.
 Locations everywhere.
 I go nuts in here and bring back amazing mascara, sheet face masks, and more.